Information below last updated in Fall 2014. Please check back soon for 2015 registration dates and election information.

 If You Want to Vote Early or Absentee

-Beginning on October 20, 2014 and continuing through Election Day, voters may vote:
+Beginning 15 days prior to an election, and continuing through Election Day, voters may vote:

 Times and dates may vary depending on the community and you can look at the availability in your area here.